opicrayz-afk/Ios-Web-App/auto_build_how_to_use.md

 If your website uses a feature, type y (Yes).
 The tool will then ask for a short Reason (e.g., "The app needs to use the camera to scan QR codes").

 Restricted Permissions: (HealthKit, HomeKit, Siri, Apple Pay, VPN).
 ⚠️ CRITICAL NOTE: When you select these, the tool will display a red warning.
 These are deep-level permissions that REQUIRE an .entitlements file and a $99/year Apple Developer account.
 If you force an injection by pressing y without entitlements, the app will Crash immediately upon opening!
-Choose n if you use free certificates (Sideloadly/TrollStore).
+Choose n if you use free certificates (Sideloadly/TrollStore) or bought cert.

 6. Build Options:
 Build DEB: Choose y if you want to create a file for Jailbroken devices.